-For the years ended December 31, 2023, and 2022, patronage refunds from other Farm Credit institutions increased by \$10.7 million and \$2.0 million, respectively.
-The increase in 2023 and 2022 was primarily due to increases in patronage income received from entities outside of the District related to the volume increase in the Capital Markets portfolio.
+For the years ended December 31, 2024, and 2023, patronage refunds from other Farm Credit institutions increased by \$3.5 million and \$10.7 million, respectively.
+The increase in 2024 and 2023 was primarily due to increases in volume of the Capital Markets portfolio.
 Patronage from other Farm Credit institutions, including Associations, reflects distributions of earnings on loans sold by AgFirst to those institutions.